 Don’t check what they are doing.
 This might be one of the hardest thing to do, but if you really want to heal and move on, you need to remove them completely from your life.

 Be real with yourself.
 The relationship ended for a reason.
-Analyze what you could have done better.
-Not to criticize yourself or think of your mistakes as failures, but to learn valuable lessons for your next relationship.
+Analyse what you could have done better.
+Not to criticise yourself or think of your mistakes as failures, but to learn valuable lessons for your next relationship.